FAQ

 PharmOutcomes can be used to search the abbreviated version of the national Personal Demographics Service to identify the correct patient (including their NHS number).
 This does not require a smartcard.

-With a smartcard reader attached, along with an appropriately coded smartcard allowing SCR access, users can view the patient’s Summary Care Record at the touch of a button without leaving the platform.
+With a smartcard reader attached, along with an appropriately coded smartcard allowing National Care Record access, users can view the patient’s National Care Record at the touch of a button without leaving the platform.

 The whole process is integrated into the normal PharmOutcomes way of working and the aim is that pharmacy professionals will find it helpful when providing advanced services such as NHS 111 and hospital discharge referral follow ups, the New Medicines Service, vaccinations and emergency supply of medicines.